survivejs/webpack-book/manuscript/developing_with_webpack/02_splitting_configuration.md

 ## Conclusion

 Now that we have room for growth, I will show you how to set up automatic browser refresh with webpack in the next chapter.
 You will see the same theme in the chapters after that.
-We'll solve some specific problem through composition and we will expand our vocabulary that way.
+We'll solve specific problems through composition and expand our vocabulary that way.